 Amounts paid towards acquisition of property, plant and equipment outstanding at each balance sheet date and the cost of property, plant and equipment that are not ready to be put into use are disclosed under construction-in-progress.
-As of March 31, 2011, Construction work in progress includes Rs.682,825 (March 31, 2010 : Nil) paid towards acquisition of leasehold land together with the building being constructed thereon belonging to Pace Info Com Park Private Limited by way of acquisition of the entire shareholding of its holding company M/s Hermit Projects Private Limited.
+As of March 31, 2012, Construction work in progress includes Rs.685,027 (March 31, 2011: Rs.682,825) paid towards acquisition of building under construction on a leasehold land belonging to Pace Info Com Park Private Limited by way of acquisition of the entire shareholding of its holding company M/s Hermit Projects Private Limited.
 Also refer note 37.